ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-04-inverse-kinematics-pso.md

 date: 2017-02-04
 category: notebook
 comments: true
+math: true
+author: "LJ MIRANDA"
 ---
 In this notebook, I solved a 6-DOF Inverse Kinematics problem by treating it as an optimization problem.
 In this case, I implemented Particle Swarm Optimization (PSO) in order to find an _optimal_ solution from a set of candidate solutions.

 Table of Contents:
 ---
 1. [Introduction](#introduction)
 2. [Treating the IK Problem as an Optimization Problem](#ik-problem-as-an-optimization-problem)